-A similar disaster befell State Street, a US financial services firm in 2017.
-They ran the “Fearless Girl” campaign to promote gender equality.
+In 2017, State Street, a US financial services, ran the “Fearless Girl” campaign to promote gender equality.
 The campaign saw a small statue of a girl placed in front of the charging bull statue that sits near Wall Street.

-The statue was put in place the day before International Women’s Day to promote “the power of women in leadership, and the potential of the next generation of women leaders.”
+The statue commemorated International Women’s Day to promote “the power of women in leadership, and the potential of the next generation of women leaders.”

 Later that same year, State Street had to pay $5,000,000 to settle claims that it paid female and non-white staff less than equivalent male, white staff.
 The distance between fame and infamy is short indeed.

 Big brands can (sometimes) get away with being utterly inauthentic.
 Consider this.

 Do you think that Cadbury’s Easter egg sales in 2020 were damaged by Mark Ritson’s criticism of their tax strategy?